 Challenges, however, persist.
 Because travel writing pays very little, I’ve had to make significant changes in my lifestyle.
 My house finally sold a couple of years ago – at a loss – and I have slowly sold or given away most of my material possessions.
 Letting go of my “stuff” has been a freeing experience; I now realize how much it was weighing me down.
 Thus unencumbered, it strikes me that there seems to be an inverse relationship between money and happiness.
 I have often noted that people in third-world countries, who have little in the way of wealth, seem to be blessed with an abundance of happiness.
 And so it is for me.
 I wake up each morning eager to write, to meet new people, and to learn about new cultures; for the first time in my life I am truly happy.

 Occasional cryptic comments about how I am wasting my talent, or about how much money I could be making if I would just return to corporate life make it clear that not everyone approves of my choices, and it is sometimes hard to stay strong in the face of these not-so-veiled criticisms.
 But when I waver, I need only recall how miserable I used to be and how joyful I am today.
 And so, in ten days I will take another leap of faith and embark upon a four-month trip through Mexico, Central and South America.
-Budget being a major consideration, much of the time I will be staying at hostels or Couchsurfing and writing extensively about this mode of travel, which is becoming quite popular with the baby boom generation (after all, we invented backpacking).
+Budget being a major consideration, much of the time I will be staying at hostels and writing extensively about this mode of travel, which is becoming quite popular with the baby boom generation (after all, we invented backpacking).
 However it won’t all be budget; on occasion I will be hosted by upscale luxury resorts and I will be reporting on my experiences at these properties as well.
 I hope you will join me as I blog and tweet my way through five intriguing countries.
 Where, specifically, am I going?
 Check back on Tuesday, when I’ll be divulging the specific destinations I plan to visit.